wVibzz/DeadByDaylight-Auto-Skill-Check/README.md

 - [x] Unnerving Presence
 - [x] Oppression
 - [ ] Madness (Low chance of being done due to the complexity)

-When all these are checked Expect an update.